14 Mukhi Rudraksha (Deva Mani): Benefits, Price, Sade Sati Premium Remedy & Complete Guide

 "Om Namah Shivaya"

-This activates the Shiva/third-eye dimension.
-The transition must be seamless -- do not place the bead on the plate between the two mantra rounds.
+This carries the bead's Shivji and third-eye dimension.
+The transition must be seamless.
+Do not place the bead on the plate between the two mantra rounds.
 The dual activation creates a single, unified energy field within the bead.

 -

 After completing both rounds (216 total repetitions), touch the Rudraksha to your Ajna chakra (the point between the eyebrows).
-Hold it there for 14 breaths -- one for each Mukhi face.
-Visualise a deep indigo light (the colour of the Ajna chakra) radiating from the bead into the centre of your forehead, illuminating your inner vision.
+Hold it there for 14 breaths, one for each Mukhi face.
+Visualise a deep indigo light (the colour of the Ajna chakra) radiating from the bead into the centre of your forehead, lighting up your inner vision.

 -